JDutil/spree_bitcoin/README.md

 SpreeBitcoin
 ============

 Spree Extension enabling Coinbase as a payment method.
-Plans to add BitPay as well (pull requests welcome).
+Goal is to make this the spree_gateway of Bitcoin payments.

+**For a more tested and supported solution, see the official [Spree Coinbase Plugin](https://github.com/coinbase/coinbase-spree).
+I would like to delegate to their extension now that they have an official release instead.**

-**WARNING: This is still a work in progress & should be tested before Production use.** For a more tested and supported solution, see the official [Spree Coinbase Plugin](https://github.com/coinbase/coinbase-spree).
+**WARNING: This is still a work in progress & should be tested before Production use.**

 Installation
 ------------